Healthy Apple Cake

 Instructions

 - Peel, core, and thinly slice the apples.
-Place the slices and the lemon juice in a medium bowl, toss to coat, and set aside.
+Toss them with lemon juice to prevent browning.

-- Put the eggs, sugar, grated lemon zest, and salt in a large bowl, and beat until thick and creamy.
+- In a large bowl, beat the eggs, sugar, lemon zest, and a pinch of salt with a hand mixer until thick and creamy (about 5 minutes).

-- Using a rubber spatula or a wooden spoon, fold two-thirds of the apples into the batter.
+- Fold two-thirds of the apples into the batter.

-- Bake the apple cake for about 35 minutes, or until a toothpick inserted into the center comes out clean and the top is golden brown.
+- Bake for 35 minutes, or until a toothpick comes out clean and the top is golden brown.

-- Cool completely, then dust the cake with powdered sugar just before serving.
+- Let the cake cool completely on a wire rack.
+Dust with powdered sugar just before serving.

 Notes

-- To store:store the apple cake in an airtight container in a cool place for 2 to 3 days, or in the fridge for up to 5 days.
+- Storage: Keep the apple cake in an airtight container at room temperature for 2–3 days, or in the fridge for up to 5 days.

-- To freeze: once baked, let it cool completely, then wrap it tightly in plastic wrap and freeze for up to 3 months.
+- Freezing: Once cooled completely, slice the cake, wrap each piece tightly in plastic wrap, and freeze for up to 3 months.

 Delicious, I have made it with apples, with apples and blueberrie and tonight with blueberries in madarins, I plan to do it with peaches, and with plums and with pears…it is absolutely fantastic!!
 I recommend it to all!!